 Sometimes a romantic dinner out really is what you want to do on a date, so here are a few ideas for saving money on dinner dates.
 As with all the other date-night ideas, flexibility is often the key to saving money.
 For example, if you can go on a weeknight or a little bit earlier than the usual dinner crowd, you will probably be able to find some great specials.
 If you do it this way, you might be able go to some of the nicest restaurants in town for “regular restaurant” prices.

-Chain restaurants always seem to be running specials, like Logan’s Roadhouse Two Full Meals deal, or Longhorn Steakhouse’s frequent coupons.
+Chain restaurants always seem to be running specials, like Logan’s Roadhouse Meal deal, or Longhorn Steakhouse’s frequent coupons.
 Before you decide to pull out a coupon or suggest the special, be sure your date is also frugally-minded.
-(It could either be the beginning of a beautiful friendship or it could be… well, your last date with that person. :)) If you do have a frugal date, be sure to check out the Restaurant Deals section here at Wichita on the Cheap for new deals as they come up.
+(It could either be the beginning of a beautiful friendship or it could be… well, your last date with that person. :)) If you do have a frugal date, be sure to check out the Food & Drink related articles below and keep an eye on the Restaurant Deals section here at Wichita on the Cheap for new deals as they come up.